-Granicrete offers a precise selection of epoxy's, polyureas, and polyurethanes.
 You get to offer different systems for different performance requirements while staying competitive on price.
 Later in this manual we will explain how to choose the right products for the right application.
-If all else fails call your Granicrete Distributor or Granicrete Headquarters.
+If all else fails call Granicrete Headquarters.
 Reference the index section of this manual for all the product information sheets relating to this manual.